tanfwong/rfsoc_notes/_sources/ch1/workflow.md

 * In order to simplify our development process, we will employ the following approach:
-  1. Follow the *Vitis Application Acceleration Development Flow (VAADF)*.
+  1. Follow the *Vitis Application Acceleration Development (VAAD) Flow *.
   2. Use HLS to develop DSP kernels under the Vitis Application Accelerated Development Flow.
 We will discuss more about the HLS design process in {numref}`sec:hls`.

 ## Vitis Application Acceleration Development Flow
-* The VAADF {cite}`ug1393` is essentially a design process that allows developers to focus on developing the core functionalities of the PL kernels while the development of the required interfaces is all automated by Vitis.
+* The VAAD flow {cite}`ug1393` is essentially a design process that allows developers to focus on developing the core functionalities of the PL kernels while the development of the required interfaces is all automated by Vitis.

 * It contains:
   - a *Vitis extensible platform* which serves as an abstraction of